RSVPing to a popup

-When the organizer of an event needs a headcount, they ask you to RSVP.
+When the volunteer running a popup needs a headcount, they ask you to RSVP.
 You can RSVP in two ways: from the site, or with one click from the email we send you.

 RSVP from the site

-Open the event page and press Yes, I'll be there, Maybe, or No. Your answer is saved right away.
+Open the popup's page and press Yes, I'll be there, Maybe, or No. Your answer is saved right away.
 If you change your mind, come back and pick a different answer.

 RSVP from the email